No-Sugar Diet - The Only Diet Plan You Need & How to Do It Successfully

 As sugar is often found in foods containing a lot of carbohydrates, when you go on a low-sugar diet, you will likely be consuming fewer carbs.
 While you’ll want to make sure to still eat healthy carbs like whole grains and vegetables, you’ll also want to make sure you consume healthy fats and proteins, which will help you feel satiated.
 Unlike fructose, proteins and fats contain hormones that tell the brain to switch off the appetite when we are full.
 They are both nutrient-dense foods that slow the emptying of the stomach and balance blood sugar.
 A large intake of protein decreases the hormone ghrelin, which leads to a lower desire for sweets.
 Protein also seems to stimulate fat metabolism.
 Any foods that are eaten along with protein will have a lowered glycemic index value, leading to a decreased insulin response.
 This is great if you are concerned about your weight because spikes in insulin levels promote fat storage.

 Eating a high-quality protein at every meal is a key to success on a no-sugar diet.
-The best sources of protein are from fish, poultry, legumes, and nuts.
+The best sources of protein are from fish, poultry, legumes and nuts.
 Fat is also great for keeping blood sugar under control.
-That’s because it releases a hormone called CCK (cholecystokinin), a digestive hormone that slows down the emptying of the stomach and therefore, in turn, slows down the rate at which carbs get to the small intestine.
-Fat also fuels the metabolism and is essential to the absorption of essential vitamins A, E, D and K. Of course, success on a sugar-free diet requires that you eat the right kinds of fats.
-Monounsaturated fats, found in olive oil, peanut oil, canola oil, and sesame oil are good choices.
-You’ll also find monounsaturated fats in avocados, sunflower seeds, and many nuts.
+That’s because it releases a hormone called CCK (cholecystokinin), a digestive hormone that slows down the emptying of the stomach and therefore slows down the rate at which carbs get to the small intestine.
+Fat also fuels the metabolism and is essential to the absorption of essential vitamins A, E, D and K. Of course, success on a no-sugar diet requires that you eat the right kinds of fats.
+Monounsaturated fats found in olive oil, peanut oil, canola oil and sesame oil are good choices.
+You’ll also find monounsaturated fats in avocados, sunflower seeds and many nuts.
 Polyunsaturated fats are also smart options.
-There are two categories of polyunsaturated fats: omega-3 fatty acids and omega-6 fatty acids.
-Fish like salmon and mackerel are good sources of omega-3 fatty acids; so are nuts and seeds like walnuts and flaxseeds.
-You’ll find omega-6 fatty acids in safflower, soybean, and sunflower oils.
+There are two categories of polyunsaturated fats — omega-3 fatty acids and omega-6 fatty acids.
+Fish like salmon and mackerel are good sources of omega-3 fatty acids, as well as nuts and seeds like walnuts and flaxseeds.
+You’ll find omega-6 fatty acids in safflower, soybean and sunflower oils.

 5. Say No to Liquid Sugar

 Drinking your sugar is even worse for you than eating it.
 That’s because refined sugar in liquid form provides very little satiety.
-All they do is add extra calories to your system.
+All it does is add extra calories to your system.
 As you are probably aware, sodas contain a huge amount of sugar.
-However, fruit drinks, energy drinks, and sports drinks are also full of sugar.
+However, fruit drinks, energy drinks and sports drinks are also full of sugar.
 To keep things simple on your sugar-free diet, you should avoid all of these drinks.
-What about diet sodas?
+But what about diet sodas?
 Many people think diet sodas are an acceptable alternative to regular sodas.
 However, researchers at Purdue University have found that consuming diet sodas can contribute to weight gain.
 The researchers aren’t quite sure why but suspect that it may be psychological.
-When a person chooses a diet soda, the researchers speculate, they may reason that since they are not having a regular soda, they can get away with eating a cheeseburger instead of a salad.
+Researchers speculate that when a person chooses a diet soda, they may reason that since they are not having a regular soda, they can get away with eating a cheeseburger instead of a salad.
 Another theory is that the artificial sweeteners in diet sodas trick the brain into thinking that you have just consumed a large dose of calories.
 When those calories don’t appear as promised, the body starts to crave them, which leads to an increased appetite.
-The bottom line here is that success on a sugar-free diet requires that you ditch the liquid sugar habit and drink more water.
-Aim for to 8-10 glasses per day and drink a full glass before every meal.
+The bottom line here is that success on a zero-sugar diet requires that you ditch the liquid sugar habit and drink more water.
+Aim for 8-10 glasses per day and drink a full glass before every meal.

 6. Breakfast Cereal Makeover